The friendships forged in a governors group chat

 Two weeks before I was sworn in, I was at my daughter’s college graduation and John Lewis was their commencement speaker and literally, the kids went crazy seeing him.
 He was a rock star with all of those kids.
 And then literally two weeks later, I’m shaking his hand as a colleague on the floor of Congress.
 So that’s the turn my life took because I needed to prove to my daughter that her mother had the guts to do it.

-The post The friendships forged in a governors group chat appeared first on Rhode Island Current.
+The post The friendships forged in a governors group chat appeared first on Kansas Reflector.